Sam31000/datatable-datesort/README.md

-A way to sort date in an easy way with different cultures
+A way to sort dates in an easy way with different cultures
 ==================

 Little function to format date to an easy sortable string.

+Very usefull when you use a JS datatable with a different cultures and a sortable columns with dates.

 Setup